about love offerings

 Maybe that’s something I’m growing toward.
 Maybe that’s something I recall doing from another lifetime.
 Maybe it comes from studying about and feeling immensely drawn toward how, in various traditions, teachers are provided for by their students and their communities, freeing them up to do their heart’s work.

-We don't have that here in the US, and as much as that would thrill me, I have bills to pay like everyone else, and so I need to be paid for my work.
+But by-and-large, we don’t have that here in the states, and as much as it would thrill me to gift my coaching, I have bills to pay like everyone else, and need to be paid for my work.
+So I work for love offerings.

 Because this model isn’t common, and because I’ve found people really struggle to figure out what’s appropriate, here’s a guide you can use in considering whether you can be appropriately generous with me:

-In all cases, if (when!) you can afford more, please offer more.
-"More" can be money, of course, but if you genuinely don't have a way to be more generous with money, it might also be in the form of gifts.
-One woman gave me beautiful stationery that she'd made.
+If you can be appropriately generous as mentioned above, that’s a good start.
+In all cases, if you can afford more, please offer more.
+“More” can be money, of course, and most often is, but if you genuinely don’t have a way to be more generous with money, it might also be in the form of gifts.
+One woman gave me beautiful stationery that she’d made.
 Another gave me tomatoes from her garden.
-I've received time and skill-based gifts as well—maybe you know how to do something that would be useful to me.
+I’ve received skill-based gifts as well—maybe you know how to do something that would be useful to me.

-There are many ways to be generous with me beyond the minimum.
+There are many ways to be generous with me.
 Trust your heart to know what to offer, and trust me to be delighted. ♥